Recognising the Signs of a Bad Facelift and How To Avoid Them

 How to avoid getting a bad facelift?

-Preventing disappointing results starts by choosing the right surgeon and preparing adequately:
+Preventing disappointing results starts by choosing the right surgeon and preparing adequately.
+Some of my tips for avoiding a bad facelift include:

-• Attend Consultations: Use consultations to assess the surgeon’s approach, clarity, and care.
+Use consultations to assess your potential surgeon’s approach, clarity, and care.

-• Review Before-and-After Photos: Evaluate real patient results to ensure the surgeon’s aesthetic aligns with your goals.
-Do not accept the excuse ‘my patients don’t consent to sharing photographs’.
-Whilst its true that most patients do not consent to sharing their photos, most experienced surgeons will have at least a number of patients who do consent.
+Evaluate real patient results to ensure the surgeon’s aesthetic aligns with your goals.
+Do not accept the excuse’ my patients don’t consent to sharing photographs’.
+Whilst it’s true that most patients do not consent to sharing their photos, most experienced surgeons will have at least a number of patients who do consent.
 If your surgeon doesn’t show you photos, it’s either because he’s not experienced enough yet to have the photos or he’s not confident you will like the look of his work.

-• Maintain Open Communication: Clearly communicate your expectations and concerns throughout your treatment journey – especially at the initial consultation.
+Clearly communicate your expectations and concerns throughout your treatment journey, especially at the initial consultation.
 It’s better that your surgeon understands your expectations from the outset.
 An ethical surgeon will say no to surgery for you if they do not believe they can achieve your expectations.

 At McKeown Medical, natural-looking, undetectable facelift results are our speciality.
 Our highly qualified and experienced team offers both surgical and non-surgical facelift treatments, including: